Published: November 22, 2018

 Section #3) Can Lead in dishes actually poison the user?

-Section #4) Why I test and report on Lead (plus other toxicants) found in dishware:
+Section #4) Why Lead Safe Mama, LLC tests and reports on Lead (plus other toxicants) found in dishware

-I have sort of a strange fascination and interest in the discovery of very high levels of Lead in antique and vintage dishware.
-It’s fascinating to me because while lead in china per se is not generally a “big” issue, it is a concern that in most cases can make the overarching issue of environmental Lead-exposure and poisoning (and the fact that there are potential sources of Lead in your home) “hit home” for the vast majority of folks out there.
+I am fascinated by (and interested in) the discovery of very high levels of Lead in antique and vintage dishware.
+It’s fascinating to me because while Lead in china per se is not generally considered to be a “big” issue, it is a concern that in most cases can make the overarching issue of environmental Lead-exposure and poisoning (and the fact that there are potential sources of Lead in your home) “hit home” for the vast majority of folks out there.

 - Below is a list of links to each of the categories of branded china on my site that I have tested and for which I created articles with detailed test results and other relevant information.